 In the early 2000s, all these tactics worked.
 Fortunately, Google adapted, tightening their standards.
 Not only will these no longer help you drive more organic traffic, but they could bring on a Google penalty, which will vastly decrease your traffic until all is remedied.

-Nowadays, instead of gaming the system with black-hat techniques, white-hat tactics such as delivering the best user experience, answering your users’ questions, creating a fast website and providing a sound site architecture are all not only the top SEO trends in 2021, but the quickest way to succeed in SEO.
+Nowadays, instead of gaming the system with black-hat techniques, white-hat tactics such as delivering the best user experience, answering your users’ questions, creating a fast website and providing a sound site architecture are all not only the top SEO trends, but the quickest way to succeed in SEO.